gojkovicmatija99/Users-and-groups-in-xv6/README.md

 A user with UID 0 is special.
 It is typically called root (also called superuser in the literature).
 Root is the system administrator and can read and write from any file regardless of permissions (it cannot execute a program without execute permissions, but it can set execute permissions).
 In addition, only processes belonging to the root can make some system calls such as setuid () and chown ().

 # Permsions
+Within one digit, the highest bit refers to the read right (r = 4), the middle bit refers to the write right (w = 2), and the lowest bit to the program execution right (x = 1).

+If it is a directory (the first - is d), r refers to listing the members of the directory, w to create new files, and x to access members.
 Each file in the inode structure has one int that serves as a bitfield permission that describes the users who have rights to that file.
 This parameter is often called file mode.
 In its higher bits we usually store additional special features of the file, in our case only the setuid bit.
 The file mode is usually illustrated in two ways: in octal form and in drwxrwxrwx form.
 Examples:

 0755 = -rwxr-xr-x